m0ru/bak/04_solution.md

 We use
-ui-router [see ref. @uirouter] and in particular the redux-wrapper [see ref. @FentonreduxuirouterngReduxbindings] for it.
+ui-router [see ref. @uirouter] and in particular the redux-wrapper [see ref. @FentonreduxuirouterngReduxbindings2018] for it.

 Routing(-states, aka URLs) are configured in `configRouting.js`. <!--TODO put into appendix -->
 State changes are triggered via the asynchronous action creator